KOMAL’S TIPS FOR INNOVATION IN THE LEGAL SPACE

 Jumping on the AI bandwagon is not necessary as Komal points at readily available solutions that firms can get hold of.
 She notes that buying technology is not difficult but rather assessing the technology and getting skilled people to implement it is the bigger challenge.

 She draws a parallel between technology and newspaper subscriptions, suggesting that for a legal research company aiming for widespread adoption among lawyers, affordability like that of a household newspaper is crucial.
-Conversely, if exclusivity is the goal, a pricing model similar to premium online newspaper subscriptions should be used.
+Conversely, if exclusivity is the goal, a pricing model like premium online newspaper subscriptions should be used.
 Thus, while encouraging inclusivity among vendors, she also urges both small and large firms to carefully weigh the cost benefits.

 UNDERSTANDING INNOVATION VS INVENTION